The Importance of Vitamin E ( Part 1 )

 Vitamin E reminds us of a Hollywood actor who has been typecast in a particular type of role.
 No matter how great his talent, we tend to recognize him as the character that first made him famous.
 Likewise,

-The scientists who discovered vitamin E in 1922 named it '1ocopherol," a Greek word meaning the ability to reproduce.
-Many of our products here are has vitamin e as a key ingredient.
+The scientists who discovered vitamin E in 1922 named it '1ocopherol,'' a Greek word meaning the ability to reproduce.
+Many of our products here have vitamin e as a key ingredient.
 Checkout out our power stuff

 While it's true that vitamin E aids the reproductive organs

 - and even helps cells to reproduce themselves correctly - this nutrient has many other talents that deserve recognition.
 The greatest of those talents is its antioxidant function.
 Along with vitamin C, beta carotene and certain enzyme systems, vitamin E is one of the superstars of the battle against free radicals.
 Beyond that, vitamin E also plays important roles in treating burns, maintaining a healthy heart, preventing cancer, and enhancing the immune system.
 Vitamin E also plays important roles in treating burns, maintaining a healthy heart, preventing cancer, and enhancing the immune system.

 How Does Vitamin E Function in the Body?

 Vitamin E's key jobs include the following: Antioxidant function.
 Much like vitamin C its water-soluble counterpart, vitamin E protects our cells from free radical damage.
 Its primary function is to guard the lipids of the cell membranes - such as polyunsaturated fatty acids - from the process of oxidation, which can damage the membranes.